ShiftLimits/slui/README.md

 SLUI ships with the default Color Suite palette, which itself is generated from the expertly designed [Tailwind CSS color palette](https://tailwindcss.com/docs/customizing-colors).
 The only difference is that `neutral` from the Tailwind CSS palette has been renamed to `gray-neutral` to avoid conflicting alias names.

-Included are semantic aliases which are used by components:
+Included are semantic theme aliases which are used by components:

 - `primary` -> `cyan`
 - `secondary` -> `indigo`